Wordmarks & Figurative Marks

 This requires the registration of your trademark.
 Factually, registration itself is a simple process.
 However, on the legal level, many questions will often arise prior to this.
 Has a similar trademark already been registered?
 Am I still allowed to register my own trademark at all?
 What is the scope of trademark protection?
-We will answer any questions you may have about trademark law and will help secure your rights.
+Our trademark lawyers will answer any questions you may have about trademark law and will help secure your rights.

-What is a Wordmark?
+What is a “wordmark”?

 A wordmark can consist of words and letters, as well as numbers and other characters.
 Such a mark is protected in any form.
 This includes capitalisation or lack thereof and common spellings.
 Letters and numbers, as well as commonly used symbols and punctuation marks (such as “:,+,-,?,!“), count as “characters”.